Xiaojian-Zhang/EQ_PA_ML_VideoData/README.md

 An example of using ELAN to annotate protective action behavior is shown in ELAN_demo.png.
 We cover the video playing box for privacy issues.
 As we discussed in the paper, for each video, around three (one leader and two followers) decision-makers' behavior were annotated.
 The behavior, environment changes, and social interactions were identified per second.

+# Acknowledgement

+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.